graphcommons/hackathons/_posts/2015-08-21-istanbul-yapisal-gazetecilik-documentation-en.md

 Below is selected work from the hackathon with short explanations, links to interactive maps, photos, and screenshots.

 ## Tools
+Data gathering tools created based on the brain storming with the Hackathon mentors.
+All tools are open source and available on Github.
+Contact their respective developers if you'd like to contribute.

 #### Graph-Commons-Excel-Lab
 [Graph-Commons-Excel-Lab](https://github.com/Batierk/Graph-Commons-Excel-Lab) – a minimal front end for generating graph data structures from excel files.
 You upload an Excel file, select two columns, set a relation, then voila it generates a graph.
 Developed in C#, ASP, Javascript by [Batı Erk Yılmaz](https://graphcommons.com/users/1c1cf322-9514-495b-b080-128fcec357e7).